Australian Marine Envenomations

 Systemic magnesium, in slow boluses of 10 - 20 mMol, may attenuate pain and hypotension.

 Other jellyfish may cause a similar syndrome.
 See "Irukandji syndrome: a risk for divers in tropical waters", a letter, and "A year's experience with Irukandji in far North Queensland", both from the MJA.
 Nematocysts can be diagnosed by skin scrapings.
-There is a summary on the AVRU Irukandji pages.

 These annoying but colurful floating pale blue coelenterates often sting bathers at Sydney beaches when summer afternoon onshore breezes cause them to drift inshore.